History of Romania: Dacia

 To increase the glory of his reign, restore the finances of Rome, and end a treaty perceived as humiliating, Trajan resolved on the conquest of Dacia, the capture of the famous Treasure of Decebalus, and control over the Dacian gold mines of Transylvania.
 The result of his first campaign (101–102) was the siege of the Dacian capital Sarmizegethusa and the occupation of part of the country.
 Emperor Trajan recommenced hostilities against Dacia and, following an uncertain number of battles, and with Trajan's troops pressing towards the Dacian capital Sarmizegethusa, Decebalus once more sought terms.

 Decebalus rebuilt his power over the following years and attacked Roman garrisons again in AD 105.
-In response Trajan again marched into Dacia, attacking the Dacian capital in the siege of Sarmizegethusa, and razing it to the ground, the defeated Dacian king Decebalus committed suicide to avoid capture.
+In response Trajan again marched into Dacia, attacking the Dacian capital in the siege of Sarmizegethusa, and razing it to the ground, the defeated Dacian king Decebalus committed suicide.
 In the following years, a new city was built on the ruins of the Dacian capital named Ulpia Traiana Sarmizegetusa.
 With part of Dacia quelled as the Roman province Dacia Traiana.
 Trajan subsequently invaded the Parthian empire to the east.
-His conquests brought the Roman Empire to its greatest extent.
 Rome's borders in the east were governed indirectly in this period, through a system of client states, which led to less direct campaigning than in the west.

 The weapon most associated with the Dacian forces that fought against Trajan's army during his invasions of Dacia was the falx, a single-edged scythe-like weapon.
-The falx was able to inflict horrible wounds on opponents, easily disabling or killing the heavily armored Roman legionaries that they faced.
-This weapon, more so than any other single factor, forced the Roman army to adopt previously unused or modified equipment to suit the conditions on the Dacian battlefield.
+The falx was able to inflict horrible wounds on opponents, easily disabling or killing the heavily armored Roman legionaries.

-Some of the history of the war is given by Cassius Dio.
 Trajan erected the Column of Trajan in Rome to commemorate his victory.